Priscilla-B/SQL-Learning-Projects/Parch and Posey Data Analysis/overview.md

 - Columns which have the PK tag refers to columns being used as primary keys, which are unique identifiers for each row/record in the table.
 - FK tags are for foreign keys which are primary keys in one table being referenced in other tables
 - The lines connecting the tables in the ERD represent the one-to-many relationships that exist among the table records.
-The one side of the relationships are represented by the short vertical lines with the many side represented by the multiple diverging arrows.
+The one side of the relationships are represented by the short vertical lines with the many side represented by the multiple diverging arrows(crow's foot).